-- A single register is good for some things

-- PC: program counter

-- Other things which are not the ISA registers
+- A single register is good for some things - PC: program counter - Other things which aren't the ISA registers - ICQ: other examples from within the ALU, mult, div?

 What About the ISA Registers?

 - Register file: the ISA ("architectural", "visible") registers - Two read "ports" + one write "port" - Maximum number of reads/writes in single instruction (R-type) - Port: wires for accessing an array of data - Data bus: width of data element (MIPS: 32 bits) - Address bus: width of log2 number of elements (MIPS: 5 bits) - Write enable: if it's a write port - M ports = M parallel and independent accesses